jelmerp/website/content/birding/birding.md

 I only started using eBird after I moved to the US in the fall of 2016, and as of now, hardly any of my previous sightings are on eBird.
 Before eBird, I used [Artportalen](https://artportalen.se/) for sightings in Sweden while living there.
 I've also used the Dutch websites [waarneming.nl](https://waarneming.nl/) for sighting in The Netherlands and [observation.org](https://observation.org/) for sightings elsewhere.
 One day, I'll need to pull all of this together, and also enter old sightings that were not digitally logged at all, of which there are many...

-Waarneming and Observation are great when it comes to both entering your own and finding others' *individual sightings* with accurate locations.
-Another nice aspect is that you can enter observations of any organism using the same platform/account/app.
-However, eBird's set-up with (complete) checklists has a number of advantages, most of all that it has much more scientific value.
-I've also found that is more fun to bird via checklists in most contexts, and it forces you to pay attention to all birds, which is ultimately quite beneficial.

 ## Sound recordings
 - [My Xeno-Canto profile page](https://www.xeno-canto.org/contributor/RKAYEOOLQW)